 MUSIC & WORKSHOPS

-Even though Meeanjin has gone online we still have a great line-up of music and we are bringing the workshops to you!
-A full program of entertainment is being organised along with two workshops and two cooking demonstrations.
+Even though Meeanjin has gone online we still have a great line-up of music and cooking.

 Troy Cassar-Daley has released 10 studio albums throughout his thirty years of making music.
 He comes from a long line of storytellers and shares his musicianship with so many artists as he expands the boundaries of what he is capable of musically, as the diverse list of collaborators grows longer, as his swag of awards and size of his crowds has grown and grown, the innate integrity and charisma powering his music has always remained a steady true north.

 Shellie Morris has spent the past 25 years honing her skills as a story teller and musician.
 She has learnt from communities around the world and worked with them engaging in music as a healing tool.

 Dre Ngatokorua aka DJ MoZzi was inspired to get into DJing through his father’s love of hip-hop, and after watching videos of DJs he was hooked.

 Jem Cassar-Daley is an Australian singer songwriter based in Brisbane with a captivating stage presence and tasteful piano playing across a variety of genres.
 Her interest in music began at a young age, inspired by artists including Missy Higgins, the Dixie Chicks and Carole King.

 Ben Barker is a Biripi musician combining the guitar and didgeridoo to create a truly unique sound.
 Ben's blend of culture's combines the past and the present through story, song and love.